Xu Xinwen: Career

 On January 26, 2019, Xu performed "彩色的黑 (Colorful Black)" at the 2018 Fenghuang Network Annual Meeting.
 On June 29, 2019, Xu released the single "Some Hurts".

 In January through May 2020, Xu participated in the girl group survival show Youth With You (season 2), in which she was eliminated in the 28th place despite being praised as the "top vocal" by mentor Ella Chen.
 On June 12, 2020, Xu released the single "Boomerang".
 On July 9, 2020, she released the OST "若 (If)" for the TV series Dance of the Sky Empire.
 In September 2020, Xu participated in Youku's live streaming reality survival show Go!
 Streamers.
 On October 14, she collaborated with UNINE's Xia Hanyu for the OST "奇妙反应 (Wonderful Reaction)" for the drama Meeting You.
 On October 15, 2020, she participated in episode 7 of The9's variety show Let's Party, and on November 6, she participated in episode 5 of Youku's talk show Mars Intelligence Agency.
 She then released the OSTs "Can't Nobody Love Me Like Myself" and "我说的 (I Said)" on November 13 and December 11 of 2020 respectively, both for the drama Something Just Like This.

 In January and February 2021, Xu Xinwen participated in episodes 5 and 6 of Mango TV's program Let's Go along with UNINE's Xia Hanyu.
 On May 3 of the same year, she performed her songs "Can't Nobody Love Me Like Myself", "黑色外套 (Black Jacket)", and "Boomerang" at the 2021 Pop Songs Charts concert in Suzhou and also won the "New Sound of the Year - Female Singer" award.
 Xu was announced to be filming for the drama Love in a Loop on July 5.
 Also, on July 30, an official work studio for Xu Xinwen was announced.
 On August 6, Xu released the song "The MVP", which was also the title track of her EP "爱人规则 LOVER GAME".
 An MV for "The MVP" was released on August 8.

 On March 20, 2022, Xu released the OST "如果" for the drama Maybe It's Love 2.
 On May 1, 2022, the drama Love in a Loop was broadcast on iQIYI and Tencent Video, with Xu Xinwen as the character Kong Feifei.
 On May 5, 2022, Xu Xinwen began filming for the horror-comedy movie To Be Continued.
 On May 10, Xu released the theme song "女士的法则" for the drama Lady of Law, and on September 21, Xu released the theme song "别害怕" for the drama So Young.

 On May 30, 2023, Xu Xinwen began filming as the character Xie Yuhan for the youth drama Grow Up Together.
 Later that year on October 21, Xu released the song "重启美好的周日 (Enjoy Sunday Night)".

+On September 7, 2026, Xu Xinwen was announced to be starring in the original musical "西游"渡"记" by Xiao Ke in the roles of Baigujing and The Ruler of Women's Country.